vineesh-phd/awesome-llm-academic-writing/README.md

 ## License

-Original content (this README, the audit, and the paper) is licensed under the MIT License — see [LICENSE](LICENSE).
+Original content (this README, the audit, and the paper) is unlicensed.
 Linked external papers and resources remain under their own copyright/license.